Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Leaving Bear Mountain et al.

 After two days of rain, it was once again another sunny day ahead.
-I woke up with an incredibly sore knee and couldn’t bend it much.
-Perhaps I should’ve put snow on it, which didn’t occur to me right after the ordeal.
+I woke up with an incredibly sore knee and couldn’t bend it at all.
+Perhaps I should’ve put snow on it, which didn’t occur to me afterward for whatever reason.
+But knock on wood for not breaking any body parts, which could’ve ended worse.
+I walked a short way to Canuck-Goliah saddle and scoped out Lake Fork.

-Awkwardly, I moved down the hard dirt and the glacier with the view of Custer Ridge.
-It took twice the time to reach the pristine lake through massive boulders.
-Then, I savored the vista from our old camp east of the water and left.
+Oh boy, I’d never reach Depot Creek Trail as I needed to lead each step with my left foot.
+Awkwardly, I moved down the hardpan and the glacier with the Custer Ridge straight back.
+It took twice the estimated time to reach the pristine lake through massive boulders.
+Then, I savored the vista from our old campsite east of the water before leaving.
+Leaving the area was proving to be a slow process.

 Exiting via Lake Fork below Custer Ridge